MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Interactions among factors

+Operationally, this severe cognitive-affective bottleneck degrades users' security by exhausting their analytical resources.
+It forces users to bypass System 2 and default to heuristic processing~\cite{stanton2016security} while structurally exacerbating their baseline \textit{Risk Attitude}~\cite{Jia2022MentalFatigue}.

+\paragraph{\textbf{11.
+The Habitual Autopilot Loop.}} Within the proximal Layer 2 CAB core, the interaction matrix isolates a robust behavioral inertia mechanism driven by the \textit{Recurrence} factor.
+Specifically, repetitive behavior establishes a behavioral-to-cognitive bypass, acting as a modulator that increases reliance on \textit{Biases} and subsequently suppresses \textit{Cognitive Reflectiveness}~\cite{vishwanath2011people, Vishwanath2015Examining}.
+This topological flow indicates that as operational tasks transition into automaticity, they systematically circumvent System 2 analytical processing.
+Architecturally, this mechanism clarifies the long-term decay of standard awareness campaigns: the sheer repetition of daily tasks induces cognitive tunneling, effectively desensitizing users to interface friction and critical warning signals~\cite{Anderson2015Polymorphic, Kalsher2006BehavioralCompliance}.

 \paragraph{\textbf{12.
-The Compulsive Risk Spiral.}} Distinct from the ``Habitual Autopilot'' driven by inertia, the interactions surrounding \textit{Internet Addiction} define a pathological pathway to vulnerability.
-This factor shows strong positive feedback loops with both \textit{Impulsive Behavior} and \textit{Risk-Taking} \cite{Diotaiuti2022Internet, hadlington2017human, Marzilli2020Internet, Salehi2023Impulsivity}.
-Unlike habitual errors, which are characterized by a bypass of attention, this spiral is driven by dysregulation: the compulsive need for online connectivity actively overrides risk assessment mechanisms, leading to reckless behaviors, such as bypassing security blocks.
+The Compulsive Risk Spiral.}} Architecturally distinct from the passive inertia of the ``Habitual Autopilot Loop'', the topological interactions surrounding the \textit{Internet Addiction} node define a pathological pathway to vulnerability.
+The interaction matrix isolates robust, mutually reinforcing positive feedback loops between this compulsive behavior and both \textit{Impulsive Behavior} and \textit{Risk-Taking}~\cite{Diotaiuti2022Internet, hadlington2017human, Marzilli2020Internet, Salehi2023Impulsivity}.
+Unlike habitual automaticity---which is characterized by an unconscious bypass of attentional resources---this compulsive spiral is driven by active behavioral dysregulation.
+The systemic drive for continuous online connectivity actively overrides the user's cognitive risk assessment mechanisms, driving acute operational violations, such as the intentional circumvention of established security controls.